California scrambling to obtain virus protection gear - KVIA

 Newsom’s order extends to about 40 parks in five counties, including Topanga State Park in Los Angeles County, Torrey Pines State Natural Reserve in San Diego and Sonoma Coast State Park north of San Francisco.

 Newsom reaffirmed he wants to continue using social pressure, not police enforcement, to get people to maintain safe spacing.
-But with some parks seeing record number of visitors under sunny skies this past weekend, he said the “soft closure” was intended to “help you help yourself.”
+But with some parks experiencing record number of visitors under sunny skies last weekend, he said the “soft closure” was intended to “help you help yourself.”

 “Normally that would light up my heart to see tens of thousands of people congregating down in Malibu and other parts of our beautiful state,” he said.
 “One cannot condemn that, but one can criticize it.
 We need to practice common sense and socially distance.”